Ingebrigt Haldorsen Sæter: Youth

-He grew up in a haugiansk influenced environment at the farm Bøasæter in Oppdal and went to a moving school (moving from place to place at random intervals), which offered limited learning.
+He grew up in a Haugean influenced environment at the farm Bøasæter in Oppdal and went to a moving school (moving from place to place at random intervals), which offered limited learning.
 The parish priest Cornelius Thomas Rønnau, was a source of salvation.
 He made a great contribution towards education, training and rural development, and ensured that children received additional training.
 For Sæter this meant access to a Public library which was important.

 Political career

-He was elected to the Norwegian Parliament in 1833, 1836, 1839, 1842, 1845, 1848, 1851, 1854, 1857, 1865, 1868 and 1871, representing the rural constituency of Søndre Trondhjems Amt (today named Sør-Trøndelag).
+He was elected to the Norwegian Parliament in 1833, 1836, 1839, 1842, 1845, 1848, 1851, 1854, 1857, 1865, 1868 and 1871, representing the rural constituency of Søndre Trondhjems Amt.
 He was also a deputy representative around 1860.
 Working as a farmer, he was known as a prominent liberal.